QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

     \end{array}\right] & \sim & \mathcal{N}\left(0,I\right)
     \end{eqnarray*}

-__Quentin__: I have  a question or two for you from   here on.
-Please let's discuss these and other things on zoom soon.

-This representation has some extraneous variables in the state vector such as :math:`P_{t}`.
+This representation includes extraneous variables  such as :math:`P_{t}` in the state vector.

-We formulate things this way because it allows us to compute the cross-variance of these variables with other components of the state vector (step 5) by leveraging the ``stationary_distributions`` method of the ``LinearStateSpace`` class.
+We formulate things in this way because it allows us easily to compute covariances of these variables with other components of the state vector (step 5 above) by using the ``stationary_distributions`` method of the ``LinearStateSpace`` class.

-Doing it this way allows us to avoid _re-inventing the wheel_
-  *  if we were to use a more parsimonious representation, we would need to implement computation of this cross-variance ourselves.

 .. code-block:: ipython